jeanmolossi/special-broccoli/README.md

 # Running

-To run this application, you should run the **all** following commands:
+To run this application, ==you should run all== following commands:

 - Shell.1 - `make start`
 	- It will build application and prepare local APIGateway to perform requests